Vlhermitte/Skin_cancer_classification/README.md

 ## Usage

 - Clone the repository
-- Download the dataset from [here](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000) and place it in the data folder
+- Download the dataset from [here](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000)
 - Run the notebook
 - The model will be saved in the models folder